lamini-ai/lamini-ai.github.io/docs/API/cancel_job.md

 # POST `/v1/lamini/train/jobs/{job_id}/cancel`

 Cancel a scheduled or running training job.
+This functionality is also accesible through the `train` tab at https://app.lamini.ai/train

 ## Request